malkiii/react-pre-hooks/docs/guide/useCopiedState.md

-# useClipboard
+# useCopiedState

-Copy to clipboard and return a temporary `copied` state for tooltips.
+Copy to the clipboard and return a temporary `copied` state.

 ## Options